sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 **[Optional]**: Configure a configuration file to make using the CLI simpler.

-**Note**: The configuration will be placed in the user's root directory.
+The configuration will be placed in the **user's root directory**.
 It is saved as a JSON file that can be modified in any text editor.

 `hdlfscli -cert <PATH>\client.crt -key <PATH>\client.key -k -s <REST API Endpoint> -config myconfig -dump-config ls`